 UNWTO data on tourism saturation shows that once a destination crosses certain thresholds of visitor-to-resident ratios, the economic incentives to maintain tourism infrastructure become irreversible.
 Venice, Barcelona, and Dubrovnik all implemented tourism caps and restrictions, but none have seen visitor numbers decline to sustainable levels.

 Several commenters mentioned Detroit as an unintentional example—a city that went from tourist destination to economically devastated to emerging cultural center.
-But Detroit's transformation required complete industrial collapse and decades of population loss.
+But 's transformation required complete industrial collapse and decades of population loss.
 Not exactly a replicable model.